pfflanders/Sign-Language-Translation/README.md

 Sign language processing is an emerging field of machine learning that falls within the intersection of natural language processing (NLP) and computer vision.
 As the name suggests, it involves both the analysis and automatic processing of sign language content.
 The goal of this project is to expand the field of sign language translation with a laptop-based tool which provides live-feed translation of basic sign language gestures.
 The overarching methodology involves creating a Computational Neural Network (CNN) that is not only small and fast enough to be run on standard laptops, but also robust enough to accurately translate words and symbols when they are present and not return too many false classifications.
 Additionally, with over two hundred sign languages being used around the world, a further aim of this project will be to widen the range of sign language input and attempt to process and analyze a significant portion of these languages.

 ### **Planned Deliverables**
 - Partial Success: **a locally run program** would more focused the machine learning aspect of this project and would prioritize the accurate, timely, and possible generalization of translating.
-If we wanted to explore Transfer-Learning to try and capitalize on existing models to include more than just ASL, we would need time to focus on this.
+We will look into using Transfer Learning to try and capitalize on existing image classification models to create models specific for languages other than ASL.
-- More Success: **a webapp** would focus on deploying a trained model in a website environment likely using the TensorflowJS packages available.
-If we wanted to focus less on machine learning / are struggling to expand our model beyond ASL, this could be a good path to take.
+- More Success: **a webapp** would focus on deploying a trained model in a website environment likely using the TensorflowJS package and others available.
+If we wanted to focus less on machine learning / are struggling to expand our model beyond ASL, we will focus on enhancing the interface.
-- Full Success: **A webbapp which incorporates multiple translation models** would combine both of the above tasks and flesh them out, making a more complete experience.
+- Full Success: **A webbapp which incorporates multiple translation languages** would combine both of the above tasks and flesh them out, making a more complete experience.
-- Obviously, if we are finding lots of success along the way and have extra time we can aim to improve accuracies to make an even more impressive project!
+- Obviously, if we are finding lots of success along the way and have extra time we can aim to improve accuracies.
+Additionally one thing that we could explore if we are finding success is the implementation of a set of prior frames to our model to explore the possiblility of recognizing gestures which include motion.

 ### **Resources Required**
 Obviously to train any classification models, we require datasets to train on.
-There exist many labeled alphanumeric ASL datasets.
-I do not know yet about other languages.
-There is a large field focus on data generation which could be explored if we were lacking data for a specific language. *This is not going in the actual proposal this will be deleted after we speak*.
+There exist many labeled ASL alphabet datasets.
+There are other languages which are similar to ASL and which our models would be able to learn.
+There is a large field focus on data generation which could be explored if we were lacking data and wanted to explore this.

 https://www.kaggle.com/datamunge/sign-language-mnist